OpenBB-finance/OpenBB/website/content/cli/structure-and-navigation.md

 ---
 title: Structure and Navigation
 sidebar_position: 3
-description: This page describes the layout and structure of the OpenBB CLI, as well as how to navigate it.
+description: This page describes the layout and structure of the OpenBB Platform CLI, as well as how to navigate it.
 keywords:
 - CLI application
 - OpenBB Platform CLI